staging-951d-madcitymultimedia/postman-docs/src/pages/docs/getting-started/importing-and-exporting/importing-from-soapui.md

     name: "Differences between Postman Collections and the collection format"
     url: "https://blog.postman.com/differences-between-postman-collections-and-collection-format/"
 ---
 SoapUI is an API testing tool that supports SOAP and REST services.
-Postman can import SoapUI project files and automatically convert them into collections, folders, and requests.
+Postman can import SoapUI project files and recreate their requests, collections, environments, and other data in your Postman workspace.

 ## Import a SoapUI project